 I will show you the images without commentary or photo credit to avoid any bias in your evaluation of the images.
 Please add your comments below.

-On Thursday's post one week from today, commentary on the images will be discussed.
-You're welcome to comment about the photos for a whole week so that your opinion can be included in the final post.
+Commentary on the images will be discussed.
+You're welcome to comment about the photos so that your opinion can be included in the final post.

 Disclaimer: The images in this post may have been cropped or re-sized in an attempt to make the objects in the photos a similar size for side by side comparison.
 The merit or demerit of leaving more background space around the object will be discussed in another post as a separate issue.